telerik/maui-docs/controls/slider/ticks.md

 To display ticks along the track, define the `TickStep` and `TickPlacement` properties of the Slider.

 * `TickStep`(`double`)&mdash;Defines the values on the backtrack that will be indicated by ticks.
 Each tick will be placed at the specified value interval.
 For example, if `TickStep="5"`, your ticks will be placed on the 0, 5, 10, 15, and 20 positions on a 0-20 backtrack.
-* `TicksPlacement`(`Telerik.Maui.Controls.RangeSlider.SliderTicksPlacement`)&mdash;Specifies the position of the ticks in the Slider with respect to its backtrack.
+* `TicksPlacement`(`Telerik.Maui.Controls.RangeSlider.SliderTicksPlacement`)&mdash;Defines where the ticks are displayed relative to the position of the backtrack.
 The available options are:
-    * `None`&mdash;no ticks are displayed.
+    * `None`&mdash;No ticks are displayed.
     * `Start`&mdash;ticks appear above the backtrack.
-    * `Center`&mdash;ticks appear in the backtrack area of the slider, overlaying the backtrack.
+    * `Center`&mdash;The ticks overlay the backtrack.
-    * `End`&mdash;ticks appear below the backtrack.
+    * `End`&mdash;The ticks appear below the backtrack.

 ## Slider SnapMode

-Slider for .NET MAUI provides snapping to ticks thus limiting its `Value` to a predefined set of values depending on `TickStep` value.
-You can control whether the snapping is enabled through `SnapMode` property:
+The Slider for .NET MAUI provides snapping to ticks (the thumb snaps from tick to tick, ignoring the values in-between).
+This limits the selected `Value` to a predefined set of values related to the `TickStep` value.
+You can enable or disable snapping with the `SnapMode` property:

-* `SnapMode`(`Telerik.Maui.Controls.RangeSlider.SliderSnapMode`)&mdash;Defines whether a value should be snapped to a tick while the end-user is dragging the thumb.
-Available options are:
+* `SnapMode`(`Telerik.Maui.Controls.RangeSlider.SliderSnapMode`)&mdash;Defines whether the thumb should snap to a tick, ignoring the values between ticks.
+The available options are:
     * `None`&mdash;The end user can move the dragged thumb freely.
-    * `SnapToTicks`&mdash;The thumb is snapped to the position of the ticks when an end-user is dragging it.
+    * `SnapToTicks`&mdash;The thumb is snapped to the position of the ticks when an end user is dragging it.

-The snippet below shows how the ticks configuration settings can be applied:
+The snippet below shows how to apply the ticks configuration settings:

 <snippet id='slider-ticks-settings' />